lambdaclass/metal_playground/README.md

 To run the example, use the following command:

-`cargo run --release`
+`cargo run --example dotprod`

-This command will automatically build the metal related code to generate the `.metallib` file that the rust app use.
+This command will automatically build the metal related code to generate the `.metallib` file that the rust app uses.

 ## References
 - [Apple's Metal documentation](https://developer.apple.com/documentation/metal): we recommend to start with "Performing Calculations on a GPU".
 Note that these docs are in Swift/Obj-C.